DoStini/feup-lpoo-proj/docs/README.md

 #### Implementation

-To implement this we also created an AWTInputController in order to get a fluid movement to the player, that the pollInput method wouldn't work, creating a map of active actions.
+To implement this we also created an AWTInputController in order to get a fluid movement to the player, that the pollInput method wouldn't be able to replicate, creating a map of active actions.

 The following UML illustrates how this pattern was implemented: